Pay-As-You-Drive Vehicle Insurance

 Vehicle insurance is a significant portion of total vehicle costs, averaging about $800 per vehicle-year in the U.S. A typical motorist spends almost as much on insurance as on fuel.
 It is the largest vehicle cost for many lower-income motorists.
 Insurance is currently considered a fixed cost with respect to vehicle use; a reduction in mileage does not usually provide a comparable reduction in insurance premiums.

 Pay-As-You-Drive insurance reflects the Market Principle that prices (what consumers pay) should be based on costs (the costs of providing a good or service).
 Research indicates that within existing price categories, annual claims increase with annual vehicle mileage, as illustrated in Figure 1.
 Mileage is just one of several factors that affect crash rates.
-It would not improve actuarial accuracy (i.e., how well premiums reflect insurance costs for a particular vehicle) to use mileage instead of other rating factors, for example, to charge all motorists the same per-mile insurance fee, but accuracy improves significantly if annual mileage is incorporated in addition to existing rating factors.
+It would not improve actuarial accuracy (i.e., how well premiums reflect insurance costs for a particular vehicle) to use mileage instead of other rating factors, for example, to charge all motorists the same per-mile insurance fee, but accuracy improves significantly if annual mileage is incorporated in addition to existing rating factors (Ferreira and Minikel 2010).
 Any other price structure overcharges low-mileage motorists and undercharges high-mileage motorists within a rate class.

-Figure 1 Crash Rates by Annual Vehicle Mileage (Litman, 2001)
+Figure 1 Crash Rates by Annual Vehicle Mileage (Litman 2001)

 Crashes per vehicle tend to increase with annual mileage.